HL7-DaVinci/CRD/server/README.md

 Once done, the application can be accessed at (e.g.) `localhost:8090/smart/index.html`.
 This files are in `src/main/resources/static/smart` and should be commited.
 Note that files should be accessed by their full name, (e.g. `smart/index.html` vs `smart/`).

-## Integration Testing

-Integration tests will set up an actual running instance of this server as well as `ehr-server` to monitor the handling of requests from beginning to end.

-Integration tests can be run with `gradle integrationTest`.